tagohd/mono/Outline.md

 ### 3.2.1 Tests, Allies, and Enemies
 - James is still kind of a dick, even though Luke has more experience this time around.
 	- "Oh, wow.
 Your form was almost perfect.
 Perfectly wrong!
 Do it again, but do it right."
+	- He'll just have to try harder.
 - Maybe James makes Luke train with Case anyway, hoping Luke changes his mind.
-	- See what I wrote in the "Case File (get it?)" thread on Discord, but maybe Case is ostensibly there to learn magic from James
+	- See what I wrote in the "Case File (get it?)" thread on Discord, but maybe Case is ostensibly there to learn magic from James, and IMAS is just using him as a way to keep tabs on James.
 	- And maybe he's also trying to set them up a little?
 Not that James actually cares—he just wants Case gone—but if Case is going to show up later anyway during [[Outline#3.2.3 The Ordeal|The Ordeal]], then it would probably make more sense if he at least knew Luke a little better.
 		- Luke would probably have a hard time opening up, though.

 ### 3.2.2 The Approach
 - This isn't fun anymore without Case.
 Luke doesn't even care about the [[Chocolate Orange]] in Rhapsody.
 	- He's not eating much at all, lately.
 And he hasn't been sleeping well, either.
 He's constantly on edge.
 How can he sleep when the world is counting on him?
 When Sam is counting on him?
 When every time he sleeps, he sees his failure at the end of each loop?
 When every time he closes his eyes, the air fills with the scent of iron? ~~Case screams~~ he couldn't make a sound. ~~Luke runs towards him~~ he couldn't move. ~~It lasts an eternity~~ it was over in a minute.
 But it never really ends, does it?
 In his dreams and in his life. ~~It would be better to just die.~~ Some CHOSEN ONE he is. ~~It would be better to just die.~~ He has to keep going regardless.
+He'll just have to try harder. ~~Can he try any harder?~~
 	- Since the playfighting with Case was what triggered the security system in the previous timelines (see [[1.4 The Crossing of the First Threshold]]), maybe that doesn't happen this time.
 	- Probably a good thing.
 In the state that he's in, Mana Toxicity would be way worse than usual.
 - He also gets THE BLADE and THE STAFF.